-Program Administrators can-will be able to run a State/Provincial/Voluntary Program Compliance report to gauge Account Holders' compliance with each State/Provincial/Voluntary Program they are affiliated with, based on certificates deposited in Account Holders' Retirement sub-accounts.
+Program Administrators can run a State/Provincial/Voluntary Program Compliance report to gauge Account Holders' compliance with each State/Provincial/Voluntary Program they are affiliated with, based on certificates deposited in Account Holders' Retirement subaccounts.

 To generate this report, the regulator Account Holder uses the State/Provincial/Voluntary Program Administrator Reports module to display the State/Provincial/Voluntary Program Compliance Report screen.
-The user will specify the report's date range by entering MM/YYYY in the To: and From: fields, and the system will automatically display the default report of all Retirement sub accounts associated with this account.
-To view compliance results for an individual Retirement sub-account, the user-Account Holder will use the drop-down list of open "Retirement sSub-accounts" at the top of the screen to select the desired sub-account.
-(The dropdown list also contains the option "All" to allow the userAccount Holder to view compliance results for all of the-its-Retirement sub-accounts to which the user has access, at one time; and also allows the user to screen these results according to Account Holder.)
+The user will specify the report's date range by entering MM/YYYY in the To: and From: fields.
+To view compliance results for an individual Retirement subaccount, the user will use the drop-down list of open "Retirement Subaccounts" at the top of the screen to select the desired subaccount.
+(The drop-down list also contains the option "All" to allow the user to view compliance results for all of the Retirement subaccounts to which the user has access, at one time; and also allows the user to screen these results according to Account Holder.)
 The user can also use the "Retirement Type" drop-down list to further screen results according to type of retirement account.

-o Account Holder
+• Account Holder